Section 504 sit-ins

-The 504 Sit-in was a disability rights protest that began on April 5, 1977.
+The Section 504 Sit-ins were a nationwide disability rights protest that began on April 5, 1977.
 People with disabilities and the disability community occupied federal buildings in the United States in order to push the issuance of long-delayed regulations regarding Section 504 of the Rehabilitation Act of 1973.
-Prior to the 1990 enactment of the Americans with Disabilities Act, the Rehabilitation Act was the most important disability rights legislation in the United States.
+Prior to the enactment of the Americans with Disabilities Act in 1990, the Rehabilitation Act was the most important disability rights legislation in the United States.

 Background

 The events leading up to the 504 sit-in stemmed from the failure to enforce the legislation of Section 504 of the Rehabilitation Act.
 Early versions of the Act were vetoed by President Richard Nixon in October 1972 and March 1973.
 In 1972, Disabled in Action demonstrated in New York City with a sit-in protesting one of the vetoes.
 Led by Judith E. Heumann, eighty activists staged this sit-in on Madison Avenue, stopping traffic.
 In 1972 demonstrations were also held by disabled activists in Washington, D.C. to protest this veto; among the demonstrators were Disabled in Action, Paralyzed Veterans of America, the National Paraplegia Foundation, and others.

 The Act was eventually signed into law in 1973.
 The text of Section 504 states: "No otherwise qualified handicapped individual in the United States shall solely on the basis of his handicap, be excluded from the participation, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
 This means no disabled person should be excluded from any program, service, or similar which receives federal funds.

 Before the passage of Section 504, disability was viewed as a personal deficit and responsibility, which conforms to the medical model of disability.
 After the passage of Section 504, people began to understand disability as a societal problem, i.e. that being disabled was not caused by the person, but rather by the construction of society, as illustrated by the social model of disability.

-With the passage of Section 504, discrimination of people with disabilities was legally documented.
+With the passage of Section 504, discrimination against people with disabilities was legally documented.
 Hubert Humphrey, who worked before Section 504 to pass civil rights legislation regarding the rights of people with disabilities, said of Section 504: "The time has come to firmly establish the right of disabled Americans to dignity and self-respect as equal and contributing members of society and to end the virtual isolation of millions of children and adults."